Why community connections are good for children

 - Get involved in community events and take your child along with you.
 Working bees at school, community gardens, fetes and festivals give you and your child an opportunity to connect with people who are working together.

-- Show your child that connection is a two-way thing.
+- Show your child that connection goes both ways.
 When you work with others and help them, they’ll do the same for you.
-For example, you might collect your neighbours’ mail when they’re on holiday and then they collect yours when you’re away.
+For example, you might collect your neighbours’ mail when they’re on holiday, and they collect yours when you’re away.

 Child safety in the community

 It’s essential for your child to feel safe around people in their community, and there are some adults you might not want your child to connect with.